 - It is crucial to know about the company that you wish to work in.
 Read up on their latest products and achievements before you head into the interview.

-- Start your preparation for the apple job interview process as early as you can.
-The more time you have on your hands, the better will you be able to prepare for the questions that are generally asked in an Apple interview.
+- Start your preparation for the Apple job interview process as early as you can.
+The more time you have on your hands, the better you will be able to prepare for the questions generally asked in an Apple interview.